The Three Valleys Bars and Restaurants Guide plus Restaurant Review

 The Ski Lodge is excellent value for money with big helpings and tasty pub food.
 See the Restaurant Review below.
 Menu here

-Le Farçon has gone well upmarket in recent years with some really fancy dishes and was awarded (and maintained) a Michelin Star in 2006 since chef Julien returned from Le Bateau Ivre - well worth a splurge, see review below.
+Le Farçon has gone well upmarket isince it first opened with some really fancy dishes and was awarded (and maintained) a Michelin Star in 2006 since chef Julien returned from Le Bateau Ivre - well worth a splurge, see review below.

-La Ferme offers great local specialties including Fondue Savoyarde (with cheese), Raclette (toasted cheese with potato and ham), Tartiflette (bacon potato and cream) and Fondue Bourguignonne (with beef) - Order a sack of new potatoes on the side too!
+La Ferme now merged with Les Chanterelles offers great local specialties including Fondue Savoyarde (with cheese), Raclette (toasted cheese with potato and ham), Tartiflette (bacon potato and cream) and Fondue Bourguignonne (with beef) - Order a sack of new potatoes on the side too!
 Menu here

 Les Chantarelles which is part of La Ferme specialises in Crepes both savoury and sweet.